ernstnaezer/MassTransit-JS/readme.md

 For example:

-* Currenly you can only receive messages in your browser!
-So you can not publish from your browser.
-As far as I know the subscribtion service inside MT publishes a list of subscription information that contains all that is needed to support this.
-These events need to be captured and need to find there way into the JS internals so we can have the same Publish loop, but this is something that needs to be look in.

 * Only the 'happy happy joy joy everything is alright' flow is implemented at this moment.
 That means poor error handling, no reconnect support, no healtmonitoring and everything you would like to see in mature software.

 * You can not unsubscribe a message consumer.

-* We also open two websocket connections to the broker, but it looks they both receive multiple messages so this needs to be looked into as well.Perhaps we can reduced this to one connection by given the transport channels some TLC and refactoring.

-* Delivered message contain a differnt namespace notation that is converted quick and dirty to support the demo.

 * .... and most likely a ton of other things

 License